 Once you select a template, you can simply replace the placeholder content or edit/remove any element to make any desired updates and changes to the page to make it your own.

-If you're looking to start a page from scratch, you can create a new, custom page from within Builder Theme Studio.
-Simply click +New Page at the bottom of the left sidebar and you can start building your page!
+If you're looking to start a page from scratch, you can create a new landing page from within Builder Theme Studio.
+Simply click +New Landing Page at the bottom of the left sidebar and you can start building your page!
 To learn more about getting started with the visual editor click here.

 Yes, Builder Theme Studio works with all pages in your theme (homepage, collection page, product page, etc).
 These will all be listed under "Theme Pages".

 You can also add pages that are not included in your theme.
-These pages will show at the bottom of the left sidebar under "Custom Pages" where can add more Custom Pages or edit existing ones.
-Learn more about custom pages here.
+These pages will show at the bottom of the left sidebar under Landing Pages where you can create new landing pages or edit existing ones.

 Yes!
 You can edit existing pages from your store by importing them.
 To learn how to import your pages, follow this guide.